DIAGNOSED WITH PARKINSON'S?

 The herbicide is produced by Syngenta, a Swiss manufacturer, which is unusual as paraquat has been banned in Switzerland and 31 other countries for many years.
-It's still available for use in the U.S., although paraquat from outside the U.S. may not possess the safeguards it does here.
+It was first produced for commercial purposes in 1961, and is still one of the most commonly used herbicides.
+In fact, it's still available for use in the U.S., although paraquat from outside the U.S. may not possess the safeguards it does here.
 Paraquat also goes by the brand name "Gramoxone" and is also produced by Chevron Chemical.

 Immediate symptoms of paraquat poisoning include:

 - Bloody stool

 Ingesting large amounts can lead to long-term health effects such as liver failure, acute kidney failure, respiratory failure, and pulmonary edema.
 Workers who are frequently exposed to the chemical, like farmers and agricultural laborers, can get it in their food or beverages, or can even be poisoned through skin exposure or inhalation.
 People who live near industrial farms where paraquat is used are also at risk.